WalletScrutiny/WalletScrutinyCom/_android/com.metallicus.protonwallet.md

 ## Verdict

-We checked the repository of the [Proton on Github](https://github.com/ProtonProtocol/) but was unable to find the source code for the Android App.
+We checked the repository of the [Proton on Github](https://github.com/ProtonProtocol/) but were unable to find the source code for the Android App.
 Our verdict details a self-custodial app with **no source code.**